Chemistry of Non-Transition Elements

 The chemistry of non-transition elements is based on the following basic concepts:

 - Atomic structure: The atomic structure of non-transition elements determines their properties.
-Non-transition elements have a simple atomic structure, with electrons arranged in a series of concentric shells.
+Non-transition elements have a relatively simple atomic structure, with electrons arranged in a series of concentric shells.

 - Bonding: Non-transition elements typically form ionic or covalent bonds.
 Ionic bonds are formed between a metal and a non-metal, while covalent bonds are formed between two non-metals.

 - Oxidation states: Non-transition elements can exhibit a variety of oxidation states.
-The oxidation state of an element is the charge it would have if all of its bonds were ionic.
+The oxidation state of an element is the charge it would have if all its bonds were ionic.

 Equipment and Techniques